 Another basic strategy for settling your debt is checking the statute of limitations in your state.
 After a certain point, your debt may be too old to even collect on anymore.
 Because the timeline varies depending on where you live, check specifically for where you live.

-Even if your debt is within the statute of limitations and the collector has verified that it does indeed own your debt, you still have several ways to negotiate.
-Start off by offering a lump sum payment that you’re able to pay for the debt.
+Even if your debt is within the statute of limitations and the debt collector has verified that it does indeed own your debt, you still have several ways to negotiate.
+Start by offering a lump sum payment of an amount you can afford to pay for the debt.

-Always make your requests in writing so that you can keep records of all your communication with the collection agency.
+Always make your requests in writing so you can keep records of all your communication with the debt collector.
 Don’t be put off if they refuse your request at first.
-Negotiating debt is a several-step process so make sure they give in before you do.
+When you negotiate with debt collectors, it’s a several step process, so make sure they give in before you do.

-Collection agencies stand to make huge margins on the amount you owe, so don’t be afraid to offer less than 25% of what you owe.
+Debt collectors stand to make huge margins on the amount you owe, so don’t be afraid to offer less than 25% of what you owe.
 Why?
-Because the collection agency probably only paid 6 or 7% of your unpaid balance, so even if you offer to pay 25%, they’ll be making at least a 19% profit.
+Because the debt collector probably only paid 6 or 7% of your unpaid balance, so even if you offer to pay 25%, they’ll be making at least a 19% profit.

 Think of it this way.
 Say your outstanding debt is $5,000.
-The collection agency paid about $300 for the privilege of collecting on it.
+The debt collector paid about $300 for the privilege of collecting on it.
 If you offer to pay 25%, or $1,250, they still make out with $950 in profit.

 The older your debt is, the less you can offer, especially if you’re inching closer towards the statute of limitations.
 That’s why it never hurts to start low in the negotiation process — it’s a completely different ballgame than working with the original creditor.